Our knowledge of orthopaedics. Your best health.

 These methods appear to have potential in orthopaedic surgery that could reduce pain, enhance treatment outcomes, and contain or even reduce medical costs.

-To help doctors manage patients' pain after orthopaedic surgery, the American Academy of Orthopaedic Surgeons has conducted research to provide some useful guidelines.
-These are recommendations only and may not apply to every case.
+The American Academy of Orthopaedic Surgeons (AAOS) continues to conduct research that creates guidelines to help surgeons and patients manage pain after orthopaedic surgery.
+These are recommendations only and may not apply to every case or to you.
 For more information: Pain Alleviation | American Academy of Orthopaedic Surgeons (aaos.org)

 Last Reviewed